Researchers have discovered that B cells aid T cells in fighting cancer, which could be an area of development for immunotherapies.

 A study has found that removing a particular kind of macrophage enables the immune system to attack tumours, providing a potential drug target.

-New discovery could lead to a new and highly potent immune-therapeutic drug for the eradication of cancers using natural killer cells.
+A protein discovery could lead to a new and highly potent immune-therapeutic drug for the eradication of cancers using natural killer cells.

 Researchers have revealed a key inflammation mechanism that contributes to melanoma brain metastasis and could be a therapeutic target.